Afghanistan: Taliban committed to post-deadline safe passage, US says

 There are still thousands inside and outside the airport wanting to fly out.

 More than 82,000 have been airlifted from Kabul, which fell to the Taliban 10 days ago.
-The militants have opposed extending the deadline of the US-led evacuation.
+The militants have opposed extending the deadline.

-The UK government said its evacuation operation was moving at "significant pace", with some 1,200 people flown out on Wednesday.
+The UK and other countries are also rushing to evacuate their nationals, as well as Afghan staff and visa holders, ahead of the deadline.
+The UK said its evacuation operation was moving at "significant pace", with some 1,200 people flown out on Wednesday.

-Amid scenes of chaos, flights have been stepped up in recent days.
-About 19,000 people have been evacuated on US-organised flights in the past 24 hours, Mr Blinken said.
+About 19,000 people have been evacuated on US-organised flights in the past 24 hours, Mr Blinken said, with airlifts stepped up in recent days amid scenes of chaos.

 "Only the United States could organise and execute a mission of this scale and this complexity," he told reporters in Washington.